Product

 Another issue with focusing primarily on customer acquisition, is it limits your potential MRR growth.
 I’ll dive into the specifics in the next section, but one of the keys behind our MRR growth at Baremetrics was our focus on expansion revenue.

-By creating add-on products like Cancellation Insights, Messaging and Recover, we were able to
+By creating add-on products like Cancellation Insights, Messaging, and Recover, we were able to:

 1. Upsell our existing customers (which also improves LTV)

-2. Reach a new pool of people who might not have bought our flagship product, but are interested in our other products
+2. Reach a new pool of people who might not have bought our flagship product but are interested in our other products

-When all you’re thinking about is “how can I get new customers?”, you completely miss out on other opportunities that can dramatically improve your MRR growth.
+When all you’re thinking about is, “How can I get new customers?” you completely miss out on other opportunities that can dramatically improve your MRR growth.

-Lastly, sometimes the reason you can’t grow just doesn’t have anything to do with your ability to acquire new customers.
+Lastly, sometimes, the reason you can’t grow just doesn’t have anything to do with your ability to acquire new customers.

-You could be experiencing massive MRR churn if your new customers are paying less than the people that churned.
+You could be experiencing massive MRR churn if your new customers are paying less than the people who churned.
 Your average revenue per user might be too low.
 You could be experiencing a lot of contraction from people downgrading their accounts.

 Now that we’ve established that, let’s talk about some other ways to improve your MRR growth rate besides getting new customers.